naa986/smtp-mailer/smtp-mailer/readme.txt

 none

 == Changelog ==

+= 1.1.3 =
+* Updated the mail function for WordPress 5.9.

 = 1.1.2 =
 * Fixed an issue that could cause an Undefined variable error if $attachments was not set.